lkodinsson/MARS/Fantasy/Spells.md

 **Range:** 1m
 **Duration:** Instant or 24 hours (concentration, range of 30m)

 You create the illusion of a miniscule object or creature, or various small magical effects (like sparks or flashes of light).
 This effect originates from a short distance nearby (usually within or near your hands).
-This effect can be made to interact with any of the senses, and as such can be felt to have a solid form and real weight.
+This effect can be made to interact with any of the senses, and can be felt to have a solid form, weight and odour.
 Any effects created are of an obviously conjured appearance.
+The illusion is not strong enough in form to be used for weapons or tools, but can be used to clean very minor messes like dirty clothes, or to apply an altered smell.

 ## Restoration